SUSE-Cloud/socok8s/doc/source/deployment/index.rst

 Deployment Guide
 ================

-This guide provides instructions for installing SUSE Containerized Openstack on top of SUSE CaaS Platform and SUSE Enterprise Storage.
+This guide provides instructions for installing SUSE Containerized OpenStack on top of SUSE CaaS Platform and SUSE Enterprise Storage.

 .. toctree::